 There is a minimum set of hockey equipment required including the following:

 Each participant receives a team jersey at no additional charge and is theirs to keep.

 Parents and guardians are allowed to join us on the ice to assist as coaches.
 Any adult wishing to coach will be required to complete a coaching application and a background check.
 Everyone on the ice MUST have a helmet on, no exceptions.

 If you have additional questions about the NewBee program please contact Rick Villamil.

 The EYHA House Program is a skill development program designed to teach the fundamentals of ice skating and the game of hockey in a fun and supportive environment.
 All groups are co-ed.

 Our program will run on weekend mornings at the Essex High School rink from October through February.
-Registration fee has been set at $270.00.
+Registration fee has been set at $300.00.
 Registration is completed online through the Player Registration page and is available now.
-Children 7+ will also be required to submit a $46 USA Hockey registration fee and + $5 VSAHA fee.
+All players will also be charged a USA Hockey and VSAHA fee which will vary by birth year

 While the primary focus is on practice and skill development, there is also an opportunity to learn and play the game of hockey through inter-organization scrimmages as well as a limited number of games against other local organizations.